 David Schonthal - Co-Founder and Partner of Fusion Ventures, an investment and advisory firm focused on growing technology

 Joel Shalowitz - Professor of Preventive Medicine, Feinberg School of Medicine; Professor of Executive Education (Courtesy)

-Swaminathan Sridharan - John and Norma Darling Professor in Accounting
+Swaminathan Sridharan - John and Norma Darling Distinguished Professor in Financial Accounting

 Jeroen Swinkels - Richard M. Paget Professor of Management Policy; Professor of Strategy; Chair of Personnel Committee

 Leigh Thompson - J. Jay Gerber Professor of Dispute Resolution & Organizations; Professor of Management & Organizations; Director of Kellogg Team and Group Research Center; Professor of Psychology, Weinberg College of Arts & Sciences (Courtesy)

 Brian Uzzi - Richard L. Thomas Professor of Leadership and Organizational Change; Co-Director, Northwestern Institute on Complex Systems (NICO); Faculty Director, Kellogg Architectures of Collaboration Initiative (KACI); Professor of Industrial Engineering and Management Sciences, McCormick School (Courtesy); Professor of Sociology, Weinberg College (Courtesy)

 Robert Wolcott - Clinical Professor of Innovation & Entrepreneurship; Co-Founder and Executive Director, Kellogg Innovation Network